Duatadmin/FrontFT/docs/onboarding_submit_api_docs.md

 - If normalization fails, sensible defaults are applied to ensure plan generation succeeds
 - The generated plan ID can be used to retrieve plan details via other endpoints
 - After successful onboarding, the user is automatically switched to the FeedbackAgent for plan refinement
+- The response format matches the regular message endpoints for consistency
+- The plan includes the satisfaction question, ready for the user's response